aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 302 Found

 Indicates that the server require the client to perform a temporary redirect.

+#### 303 See Other

+The response to the request can be found under another URI using a GET method.